 Aerial firefighters work long hours that extend beyond the normal workday, in situations that can quickly become dangerous.
 They must be must be alert and adaptable, and ready to deploy on very short notice, since their expertise can be needed at any time, though the period of highest demand is June through October.

-According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for all firefighters are projected to increase by five percent from 2014 to 2024, or as fast as the national average for all occupations.
-In May of 2015, the BLS reported that these emergency professionals earned an average salary of $49,330 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), job opportunities for all firefighters are projected to increase as fast as the average from 2018 to 2028, or as fast as the national average for all occupations.
+In May of 2018, the BLS reported that these emergency professionals earned a mean salary of $53,240 per year.

 Aerial firefighters suppress fires by digging fire line using hand tools and chainsaws.
 Helitack crews deploy to remote areas affected or threatened by wildfires via helicopters that are often equipped with buckets that can drop water or retardant on wildfires.
 Smokejumpers parachute into wildfire areas, bringing with them supplies that allow them to expand the fire line independently for up to two days.